-An arrest warrant gives the police the authority to arrest you because you are suspected of committing a criminal offense.
-The police can go to your home, place of business, or other locations they think you might be to execute the arrest warrant and take you into custody.
+In Colorado, an arrest warrant gives the police the authority to arrest you because you are suspected of committing a criminal offense.
+The police can go to your home, place of business, or other locations they think you might be to execute the warrant and take you into custody.
 After you are arrested you may be allowed out on bail, depending on the type of crime and other factors related to your release.

 In this article, our Colorado criminal defense lawyers will address: